 Lazy Parenting Means Doing LESS

-Remember > and < symbols from math class?
+Remember those > and < symbols from math class?
 (I could never remember which was which.)

-Sometimes in the space of 'less than' a minute you can go from parenting zen to parenting nightmare in less than 60 seconds.
-Has that ever happened to you?
-Our confidence is totally shot as our kid is melting down on the floor or pounding on our bedroom door - where we've taken refuge!
+Sometimes in the space of 'less than' a minute you can go from parenting zen to parenting nightmare.
+How is that possible?
+Your confidence is totally shot as your kid is melting down on the floor or pounding on your bedroom door - where you've taken refuge!

 Finding grace in these moments can be tough.

-Sometimes it isn't until we are completely flattened with illness, depression, divorce, or overwhelm that we realize that doing less than actually adds up to greater than.
+Sometimes it isn't until you are completely flattened with illness, depression, divorce, or overwhelm that you realize that doing less than actually adds up to greater than.
+Here’s what I mean — I've advocated the "Lazy Parenting" philosophy for years.

 Lazy Parenting means less than which actually adds up to greater than, in the end.